mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 ---
 layout: post
-date: 2021-07-31
+date: 2021-08-20
 author: Mitchell Johnson & Jamie Schmidt
 ---

 ### Development of MABE2

 ## Introduction
+:alien:

-To quote the [Github for MABE2](https://github.com/mercere99/MABE2), MABE is a software framework deigned to easily build and customize software for evolutionary computation or artificial life.
+To quote the [Github for MABE2](https://github.com/mercere99/MABE2), "MABE is a software framework deigned to easily build and customize software for evolutionary computation or artificial life".
 The resulting systems should be useful for studying evolutionary dynamics, solving complex problems, comparing evolving systems, or exploring the open-ended power of evolution.

 MABE, accessible [here](https://github.com/Hintzelab/MABE/wiki), stands for Modular Agent-Based Evolution and was one of the first true digital evolution frameworks.
 It was structured in this fashion:

 ![MABE structure](https://github.com/Hintzelab/MABE/wiki/images/MABE_Overview.png)

-and, though powerful, could of course be improved.
+Though powerful, could of course be improved.
 The creation of the 2.0 version of MABE, called MABE2, was the focus of our project.
-Our main focus was on refining the underlying architecture of MABE to be more end user-friendly, particularly in designing custom experiments.
-The culmination of our efforts was in the creation of DynamicOrg, an Organism which was near-completely abstracted to allow for any combination of Genomes and Brains, as assigned through the config file.
+Our main focus was on refining the underlying architecture of MABE to be more end user-friendly, particularly in designing custom experiments. **The culmination** of our efforts was in the creation of DynamicOrg, an Organism which was near-completely abstracted to allow for any combination of Genomes and Brains, as assigned through the config file.

 Along with the abstraction of organisms, we were also able to abstract away the inner workings of genomes and brains into a TypedGenome<type> and a BasicBrain.
 All of these abstractions remove many technical pre-requisites that users were required to have before using MABE2.
 Because of this, not only are far fewer steps involved when setting up an experiment, but it also takes much less time, since the majority of designing a simple experiment should be simple plug-and-play.